Top Rated Medical Malpractice Attorney Los Angeles

 Q & A With Bradley I. Kramer, MD, Esq.

 Unequivocally.
-Without question, any person who believes medical malpractice injured them needs to call a Los Angeles medical malpractice attorney who has significant experience in the medical field.
+Without question, any person who believes medical malpractice injured them needs to call a Los Angeles attorney who has significant experience in the medical field.
 There are a lot of personal injury lawyers out there that have no experience in medicine whatsoever.
 I would submit that those malpractice attorneys are not well equipped to handle these cases.

 The reason my office is so well equipped to handle medical cases is that I am a licensed physician and surgeon in the state of California, as well as being an attorney.
 When any person comes into my office, I can not only understand 100% what happened in that hospital or medical clinic but, on many occasions, I have performed that procedure myself.
-I have the ability to evaluate these cases in a way that almost no other attorney can do in Los Angeles County.
+I have the ability to evaluate these cases in a way that almost no other law firm can do in Los Angeles County.

 There are a variety of claims that can be made in the same way that there are a variety of different types of vehicle accidents, be it car or truck or bicycle.
 The most common claims are usually going to be a surgery gone wrong or failure to diagnose.
 Those would be the two most common inquiries that I get.
 There are also some items such as pharmaceutical negligence, inability to treat, abandonment, and lack of informed consent.